hertogp/stitch/_readme.md

 \
 \

-# A pandoc lua-filter, turning codeblocks into works of art
+# Turning codeblocks into works of art

 If you can generate output (be it text or graphics) from the command line, stitch will help you do the same from within a codeblock and include its result